Sk-Shubhasheesh/PayTm_Basic/README.md

  1. An endpoint for user to get their balance.
  2. An endpoint for user to transfer money to another account.

+# Frontend Steps 🚀 ✈

+## Step 1 - Add routing to the react app
+* Import react-router-dom into your project and add the following routes -
+1. /signup - The signup page
+2. /signin - The signin page
+3. /dashboard - Balances and see other users on the platform.
+4. /send - Send money to other users